<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Enterprise and Industrial Solutions

 These platforms handle large, mixed networks with IT endpoints, OT controllers, IoT sensors, and medical devices.
-They focus on broad device support and work with your existing switches and firewalls.
+They focus on broad device support and work with the wired, wireless, and firewall infrastructure you already have.
 Elisity, ColorTokens, and Fortinet fall into this group.

 The key question: can the solution enforce policies on devices that can't run agents?